siddharth251189/Template-Driven-Form/README.md

 </div>

 ```
 In Above example we wrap our username and email within userData with ngModelGroup.
 After submiting the form, ngForm object will return following value in value property.
-In the value object we can see that ngModelGroup will make a group of username and email.
+In the value object we can see that ngModelGroup will make a group of username and email.we can use userData state after adding a local refrence like #userData="ngModelGroup"

 ```javascript